Quasi-Zenith Satellite System: Orbit

-Planned seven satellites constellation consists of four Quasi-Zenith Orbit (QZO) satellites, two geostationary (GEO) satellites, and one quasi-geostationary (slight incline and eccentricity) orbit satellite.
+A planned seven-satellite constellation would consist of four Quasi-Zenith Orbit (QZO) satellites, two geostationary (GEO) satellites, and one quasi-geostationary (slight incline and eccentricity) orbit satellite.
+Ground trace of QZS-1 and -1R are positioned around 148° E. QZS-2, -4, -5 are around 139° E.

-As of 2025, eleven satellites configuration is under consideration.
-It adds two QZO satellites around 90°E longitude and two QZO satellites around 190°E longitude.
+As of 2025, an eleven-satellite configuration is under consideration.
+It would add two QZO satellites around 90°E longitude and two QZO satellites around 190°E longitude.